Hebe (1810 ship): Capture and recapture

+In 1813 the EIC had lost its monopoly on the trade between India and Britain.
+British ships were then free to sail to India or the Indian Ocean under a license from the EIC.
+Hebe's owners applied for a licence on 16 July 1814, and received it on 20 July.
+Then in 1815, they again applied for a licence, this time on 10 January 1815; they received the licence that same day.

 Voyages to Australia and India

 The Library of New South Wales has Hebe's logbook, James Porter, master, for 1 March 1815 to 27 July 1816, covering a voyage from England to Port Jackson and return.
 By one account Hebe, Porter, master, arrived at Port Jackson on 5 November 1815 with merchandise.
 She supposedly left the same day for Calcutta.

 The Library also has a second logbook that covers 30 November 1816 to 19 June 1817, and 4 October 1817 to 25 March 1820.
 The first covers a voyage from England to the Cape, and return.
 The second covers a voyage from England to Calcutta, Madrid, and return.

 On 31 March 1818 representatives of the British and Foreign Bible Society visited Hebe, John Sugden, master, then at London, bound for Bengal.
 They found that 16 of the 20 men aboard could read.
 There were two bibles on board and the Society left one more, free of charge.